ethanbradley/nihpc-documentation/docs/Kelvin2 Overview.md

     /tmp

-- Local scratch disk on nodes
+- Local scratch disk on nodes.
 - Data will be automatically deleted when session ends.

 ### <ins>McClayRDS<ins>